123wowow123/chronopin/content.md

 Features:
 readable dollar figure +

+default does not select media but when selected it will auto check pin header media.

-Add image upload content/mainPin and supporting media reference tab ++ Map and address field +
+Add image upload content/mainPin and supporting media reference tab ++ embed youtube/twitter/image/hashtag/alignment Map and address field +
 Basic content Hashtag +
 All links to outside site will be converted to target blank +